rust-lang/rfcs/text/0000-offset_of.md

     formats or binary serialization formats that contain descriptions of the field offsets for the record types they contain, etc.

+    It is also useful for implementing field projection as a library feature, as in cases like [`field-offset`][fieldoffset].

 3. Require that all fields of `$Container` be visible at the invocation site, rather than just requiring that `$field` is.